Surviving Air Force Basic Training

 The Air Force has changed the way they develop young men and women into Air Force members, emphasizing war-fighting and remote deployment skills much more than they have in years past.
 The physical fitness standards are harder than previous decades.
 Greater emphasis on weapons training and classroom training is focused on combat-related skills such as first aid "buddy care," and chemical/biological weapons defense.

-A real and active threat during deployments determine the changes from just military transition to a training a military at war.
+A real and active threat during deployments determines the changes from just military transition to training a military at war.

 Historic Changes To Present Day AFBMT